 Types of cuts

-When talking about sashimi, it is commonly mistaken alluded to as just slices of raw fish.
+When talking about sashimi, it is commonly mistakenly alluded to as just slices of raw fish.
 However, sashimi belongs to Japan’s gastronomic heritage and includes the slicing and the creative facet of the fish’s cooking composition.

 Hira-zukuri

 The hira-zukuri (rectangular slice) cut is the most common.
 Beginning with the right side of the fillet (for right-handers), draw the knife from its base to its peak in a single vertical stroke.
 This is for a tiny piece of fish between half a centimeter to greater than 1cm wide.
-The pieces are stacked like publications on a shelf.
+The details are stacked like publications on a shelf.
 This cut is frequently used for tuna, salmon, and kingfish.
+The hike-zukuri method isn’t differentiated from the others by the density of the amount.
+Yet, by arranging the slices throughout the cutting – some fish needs to be handled as little as feasible so it’s placed immediately after slicing.
+This is what makes the distinction between hiki-zukuri and hira-zukuri.
+Many other methods can be included in this list, but what’s important to keep in mind is that sashimi is a complicated art.

 Usu-zukuri

-The tilted usu-zukuri (thin piece) cut starts from the left of the fillet, drawing the blade at an almost horizontal angle across the grain, creating a very slim, diagonal cut ideal for solid, white fish with slim fillets like bream, flounder, and whiting.
+The tilted usu-zukuri (thin piece) cut starts from the left of the fillet, drawing the blade at an almost horizontal angle across the grain, creating a very slim, diagonal cut ideal for solid, white fish with narrow fillets like bream, flounder, and whiting.

 Kaku-zukuri